Multi-factor authentication (MFA)

 If you request access to such a portal and are accepted, you will be prompted to set up MFA the first time you log in.
 If you had access to the portal before its admin decided to enforce the use of MFA, you will be prompted to set it up the next time you log in.

 And that's it!
-The next time you log in, you'll need to provide the MFA code from your app.
+Just remember that the next time you log in, you'll need to provide the MFA code from your app.

 Setting up MFA on your own